Feyerabend/vm/cmp3/README.md

 The period at the end marks the end of the program (originally from PL/0).

-## ambuguities in parsing
+## ambiguities in parsing

-We have avioded going into the theory of parsing and grammars here.
-Instead we already start with a finished parser, just to add some root at which we build at tree with parsed leafs.
+We have avoided going into the theory of parsing and grammars here.
+Instead we already start with a finished parser, just to add some root at which we build a tree with parsed leafs.
 Also some not too conflicting concepts with the existing solution in e.g. arrays.
 However this is *not really* the solution if you want to build a compiler/parser.
 There are many pitfalls with the construction of grammars, which can end up with an endless recursion in worst case.
 There are tons of literature on this, but just a short notice on the problem you can start with can be read here: https://ycpcs.github.io/cs340-fall2016/lectures/lecture05.html

 ## division by zero